 Source Of Norfolk Drinking Water

-Norfolk’s drinking water is a mixture of groundwater- and surface water-sourced.
+Norfolk’s drinking and tap water is a mixture of groundwater- and surface water-sourced.
 Water comes from eight reservoirs, with two in Norfolk proper, three in Virginia Beach, two in Suffolk, and one in Isle of Wight.
 Water also comes from the Blackwater and Nottoway Rivers, and four deep wells in Isle of Wight County.
 The City of Norfolk Department of Utilities operates two water treatment plants, the 37th Street Treatment Plant and the Moores Bridges Treatment Plant, where water is treated and filtered before being delivered to customers.

 Lead In Norfolk Drinking Water

 Lead enters Norfolk consumer's tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
 Recent analysis for lead in Norfolk's water found a 90th percentile concentration of less than 2.5 ppb.
 While the Action Level is 15 ppb, both the EPA and CDC recognize that there is no such thing as a safe level of lead.
 In addition, federal regulations cannot possibly take into account levels measured at an individual tap.

 Chromium 6 is a highly toxic metal that, while monitored, is not regulated by the EPA.
 Norfolk’s tap water recently averaged 46 parts per trillion for chromium 6.
 Average levels are 2 times higher than the concentration determined to have a negligible impact on cancer risk.